How to Auto-Index Documents Arriving via FTP

 - FTP file locks - if a vendor is still writing a file when your poll fires, you can download a truncated version.
 Either filter on a minimum file age (e.g. only files older than 60 seconds) or check for a sentinel

-.donecompanion file. - Encoding - CSVs from older systems often arrive as Windows-1252 rather than UTF-8.
-The csv
+.donecompanion file. - Encoding - CSVs from older systems often arrive as Windows-1252 rather than UTF-8, which can index garbled non-ASCII characters.
+Run the file through the csv

 Testing